The Best and Worst 529 College-Savings Plans

 Note: This article was modified after original publication.
 Please click for details.

-Greg Brown does not own shares in any of the securities mentioned above.
+Greg Brown does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.